notiz-dev/notiz/content/blog/how-to-manage-multiple-node-versions-on-mac.md

 alias node10='export PATH="/usr/local/opt/node@10/bin:$PATH"'
 ```

-Now to switch between the node versions enter an alias `node10` in your terminal.
-Verify with `node -v` that you are using now the correct node version.
+Now, to switch between the node versions, enter an alias `node10` in your terminal.
+Execute `node -v` to verify that you are now using the correct node version.

-> Note: Alias **only** change the Node version in the used terminal instance
+> Note: Alias **only** changes the Node version in the used terminal instance